zerasul/mdbook_en/8backgrounds/backgrounds.md

 * Only 4096 Tiles can be stored (64Kb of VRAM).
 * The images are stored in indexed format [^51] not as RGB [^52].
 * Only 4 palettes of 16 colors each can be stored in CRAM.
-* Normally, only 61 colors can be displayed on the screen (61 colors and 3 transparent).
+* Usually, only 61 colors can be displayed on the screen (61 colors and 3 transparent).
 * In each palette, the first color is considered transparent.
 Except the First palette that the first color is used as background.

 [^50]:A Tile is a fragment of an image that is displayed as a mosaic; thus an image is composed of a series of Tiles.